Hawks Nest paradise under threat

 Angered by the prospect of this project going ahead, local residents launched an e-petition to try and stop the massive development.
 Myall Koala and Environment Group (MKEG) is supporting this petition and has asked its members to sign it.
 The North Arm Cove Community Group has also added its support.

 MKEG Secretary, Ian Morphett, said ‘This petition has had an amazing response having now achieved over 25,000 signatures.
 Although this response is likely to command the attention of politicians, a change.org petition has no legal standing.’

-Therefore the community is now seeking support once again for signatories to a formally registered Parliamentary ePetition which, if it achieves at least 20,000 signatures from NSW residents, will force a debate on the issue in State Parliament.
+Therefore the Hawks Nest community is seeking support once again for signatories – this time to a formally registered Parliamentary ePetition which, if it achieves at least 20,000 signatures from NSW residents, will force a debate on the issue in State Parliament.
 Further details behind the ePetition are set out in the following link:

 It is important that our voices are heard and that the State Government review all unreasonable development applications.

 Please share this news page with your friends and family and on your social media platforms.

 - ABC’s Four Corners – ‘Obeid Inc: the secret deals making the Obeid family millions.’

 - ABC News – Mystery millions

 - Living Strong Nature Journaling Bundabah – sharing knowledge of nature, culture, arts and science.
 Nature walks and art workshops available all year round – email us for more details or see our facebook page.